konstantinosKatsamis/DataStructures-DoubleEndedQueue/README.md

 ![deq_background](https://github.com/konstantinosKatsamis/DataStructures-DoubleEndedQueue/assets/75335809/c88608d9-7a3e-4cb4-8394-4ac98d48a8d5)

 In this repository the DEQ is implemented in Java and Python.
-In every version there is an interface file, implementation file and main which you can run the program and use the methods to manage your DEQ through a menu.
+In every version there is an interface file, implementation file and main which you can run the program and use the methods to manage your DEQ through a menu with the following options: